deThread/dethread/README.md

 socket.emit('processComplete', data)
 ```
 ### <a name="webWorkers"></a> Task Distribution with Web Workers
 Web Workers are used to simulate a multithread environment to enable concurrent processing.
 The client may receive multiple tasks from the server to process.
-To specifiy the number of workers to use on a client pass in a number as a second parameter to clientReady message.
+To specify the number of workers to use on a client pass in a number as a second parameter to clientReady message.
 Use navigator.hardwareConcurrency to determine the maximum number of Web Workers a client can handle(number of cores).

 ```javascript